KnownStormChaser/master-weather-model-list/AI_MODELS.md

 1. **Standalone AI forecast models.** A trained neural network replaces the physics-based forecast integration entirely.
 The model starts from a physics-derived analysis (initial conditions) and rolls forward autoregressively using learned dynamics. *Examples: AIFS Single, AIGFS, GEML.*

 2. **AI-based ensembles.** Same as above, but producing ensemble members rather than a single forecast.
 Centres differ in how spread is generated: ECMWF's AIFS ENS is a single probabilistically-trained network that injects random noise during inference, while NOAA's AIGEFS runs members with different sets of learned model weights and inherits its initial-condition perturbations from GEFS.
-The two are not interchangeable in what their spread represents. *Examples: AIFS ENS, AIGEFS.*
+The two are not interchangeable in what their spread represents.
+MET Norway's Bris is a third case and a cautionary one — it publishes no deterministic or control member at all, and its spread-generation mechanism is not documented, so what its members represent cannot be established from published material. *Examples: AIFS ENS, AIGEFS, Bris.*

 3. **Hybrid physics–AI systems.** The physics-based model continues to run the forecast, but AI predictions guide or constrain parts of it — typically through spectral nudging toward AI-generated large-scale fields. *Examples: GDPS (ECCC, operational since v10.0.0 — physics forecast nudged toward the GEML AI model).*